mdalquist/UCSD-Offensive-Situations-App/README.md

 # UCSD-Offensive-Situations-App

 This repository stores the app I built to help the baseball and softball coaches at UCSD make in-game strategy decisions by providing a chance of success needed to break even on expected runs or run probability.
+These numbers are calculated based on the expected runs and run probabilities of each of the 24 base-out states, determined from the play-by-play data from UCSD Baseball and Softball in the 2021-2023 seasons.
+When attempting to run a play to move from one base-out state to another, the team is risking the runs from one situation for the reward of runs in another situation.
+The probability of success needed to make the risk and reward equal value is determined using the formula risk/(risk + reward).
+This formula is the foundation of the math behind the app, and coaches can use it to help guide their in-game strategy.

 The app is hosted on streamlit at [https://ucsd-offensive-situations-app-65pwgcrawzsdqpscpa39vg.streamlit.app/](https://ucsd-offensive-situations-app-65pwgcrawzsdqpscpa39vg.streamlit.app/)